arvindjit03/Python-Projects-Portfolio/Data Jobs EDA and Statistical Analysis/Readme.md

 -> We have used a Kaggle dataset containing weekly updated data regarding the Data jobs and salaries for each profession.
 [Dataset](https://www.kaggle.com/datasets/lorenzovzquez/data-jobs-salaries/data?select=salaries.csv)

--> There are 11 attributes present in the dataset.
+**Dataset**: There are 11 attributes present in the dataset.
 The description for each is as follows:

 **work_year**: The year the salary was paid.